NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 New Jersey does not issue a statewide general contractor license.
 Contractors performing home improvement or home elevation work must register with the Division of Consumer Affairs as a Home Improvement Contractor (HIC).
 New home builders and commercial contractors are typically licensed or permitted at the local level.

 Beginning in 2026, New Jersey will transition to a formal licensing system under the Home Improvement and Home Elevation Contractors Licensing Act.
-The law establishes two new oversight bodies — the Home Improvement and Home Elevation Contractor Board (HIHEC) — which will set education, ethics and financial security rules.
-Licensing requirements, including new education standards, are expected to take effect by February 1, 2026.
+The law establishes a new oversight body — the Home Improvement and Home Elevation Contractor Board (HIHEC) — which sets education standards, ethics and financial security rules for the state.

 Required business insurance in New Jersey: